rmjiang7/ft-lab/llm/A_I_Inference_Methods/README.md

 ### Inference Apps

-This directory contains a few simple starter scripts of how to use your pre-trained or fine-tuned models for inference in different application scenarios.
+This directory contains a few simple starter scripts for how to use your pre-trained or fine-tuned models for inference in different application scenarios.

 # Inference of LLMs